Cytosponge/EndoSign (Capsule Sponge)

 This new test is being introduced in a number of areas in the NHS as it has been proven in clinical trials to be a simple, safe and effective way of diagnosing conditions related to the oesophagus (gullet).

-Your GP has referred you for an endoscopy (a test with a camera to examine your gullet and stomach) to understand your current symptoms.
+You have been referred for a Capsule Sponge to help investigate your condition to understand your current symptoms.
 We are evaluating the role of Capsule Sponge as an innovative alternative to endoscopy which is the usual process for diagnosing these conditions.
-Therefore, patients on the waiting list for endoscopy that meet specific criteria will be offered the Capsule Sponge test instead of endoscopy.
+Therefore, patients that meet specific criteria will be offered the Capsule Sponge test instead of endoscopy.

 A Capsule Sponge is a small capsule on a string.
 The capsule is a similar size to a vitamin tablet and is made from vegetarian gelatin.
 The capsule contains a sponge which is designed to collect a sample of cells from your oesophagus (gullet).
 This will then be tested to find out if there are any cells which are unexpected or abnormal.